spinfal/vinetalk-aibox-dump/README.md

 - **USB:** USB‑Serial/JTAG (enumerates as COM3 on Windows)
 - **Security state:** Secure Boot **disabled**, Flash Encryption **disabled** (see `out/logs/espefuse_summary.txt`)

+## Important note
+I didn't really fully extract everything from the bin files.
+My main focus was just dumping the contents of the device.\
+More work may come soon, but I don't know yet, and this was my first time ever doing something like this, so it may not be the best quality of info.

 ## What’s in here

 - `bins/` – raw flash artifacts